Patient Story Feature

 For many families, not knowing the diagnosis for a rare disease leaves them feeling unsure of the road ahead.
 Using whole exome sequencing, scientists at UCLA give one child a chance at a better future.

 In 2012, a 10-month-old little boy arrived at Dr. Stan Nelson’s human genetics laboratory at UCLA, after tests from four previous specialists yielded no real diagnosis for his symptoms.
-The child showed clear signs of developmental delay and sever gastrointestinal issues.
+The child showed clear signs of developmental delay and severe gastrointestinal issues.
 All the while, the family grew frustrated with no indication of what might be causing the illness.

 Shortly after his first visit, the barely 1-year-old became the first patient to undergo exome sequencing at UCLA—one of the first in the country to apply the test.
 The results were decisive: the boy showed a mutation to the TCF4 gene, a rare disorder called Pitt-Hopkins syndrome.
 Armed with a diagnosis, the child received the right therapies earlier, tackling breathing issues, potential seizures, and new methods to learn to walk.